 Our Lima-based team is spoiled with the delicious aromas and flavorful meals that come from the office kitchen.
-Istvan, our friend and awesome chef, keeps us happy and well fed with a variety of international dishes.
+Istvan, our friend and awesome chef, keeps us happy and well fed during lunchtime with a variety of international dishes.
 Last week I observed Istvan in culinary action as he prepared a classic Peruvian lunch for more than 20 people.
-Along the way Istvan explained the cooking process and shared helpful tips that inspired me to prepare my own Peruvian dish.

 Jugo de papaya